tresoldi/ngesh/README.md

 allow multiple models
 * Build a simple website and link to automatically generated documentation (possibly with Sphinx)
-* Allow to set many parameters from the command line `ngesh` command
+* Allow generation of unlabelled trees from the command-line
-* Add BEASTling output
+* Look for default parameters that are more closely related to linguistic trees (or, at least, to the Indo-European one)
+* Check if all command-line outputs are complete (for example, characters in Newick format are known to be missing)
+* Add command-line option to write both an output and the reference tree file, or the tree-file as a comment to the output

 ## Gallery